Lemon Garlic Butter Shrimp Delightful and Easy Recipe

 – Different spices like paprika or cayenne for extra heat

 These options let you customize the dish to your taste.
-You can check the Full Recipe for more ideas on making this dish unique.

 Step-by-Step Instructions